prakash-purswani/SFDX/pull_request_template.md

 ### Configuration

-- [ ] Sanofi Naming conventions and best practices followed for Fields/Objects/Flows/Validation Rules, etc.  - (LINK TO BE ADDED)
+- [ ] Sanofi Naming conventions and best practices followed for Fields/Objects/Flows/Validation Rules, etc.  - [Reference](https://ts.accenture.com/:x:/r/sites/SanofiHealthCloud/Shared%20Documents/General/9_Developer%20Guidelines/Sanofi%20-%20SFDC%20Naming%20Conventions.xls?d=w56831bf8a67b4e88bd9f1925d476f991&csf=1&web=1&e=XDRSuT)
 - [ ] Profiles do not include any FLS or CRUD permissions, most of the permissions are part of the Permission Sets.
 - [ ] Description is added for all components.
 - [ ] **Validation Rules:** Bypass logic has been added in Validation Rules.